pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-hugo.md

 ## Setting up your site

+Once Hugo is installed, you can create a new site by typing `hugo new site my-project`, which provides some instructions when it runs:

 ```
-$ hugo new site markdown-hugo
+$ hugo new site my-project
 Congratulations!
 Your new Hugo site is created in /home/pconrad/git/markdown/markdown-hugo.

 Just a few more steps and you're ready to go: